1960: 0-7 Truckee’s last year in the Nevada A

 The next year 1966 – 67 is a year likely that could have gone winless under coach Preeda.
 I based this on looking at the talent of the Junior class of the 1965-66 year.
 It was not a very athletic group of players.
 The 1967-68 year one of my best friends Henry Frates was on a Dale Landon team that I believe was co-champions in the Pioneer League.
 Dale Landon began coaching during the 1967-1968 season.
 I remember hearing about Coach Landon.
 He was well respected and had the ability to really motivate the players.
 According to this timeline, only two years could teams have gone winless back to back.

-So, Truckee has another tough season in the 60’s and since joining California is really struggling having only won 9 games in 7 years.
-I have Truckee at 9 wins and 47 losses from 1960 to 1966.
+So, Truckee has another tough season in the 60’s and since joining California is really struggling having only won 12 games in 7 years.
+I have Truckee at 12 wins and 44 losses from 1960 through 1966.
 This is speculation on my part but it is a real possibility.
 There is rumors out there that Truckee didn’t win a game for 4 years straight in the 60’s.
-I never found this to be completely accurate but very close.
+I never found this to be accurate.
 The truth is

-that Truckee had at least 4 seasons in the 60’s when they did not win a game but they were not consecutive.
-My research shows that Truckee was 0-9 in 1960, 0-8 in 1965, 0-8 in 1966, and 0-8 in 1967.
-Years in question would be 1961(1-6), 1963 (3-5), and 1969 which I have not made a guess.
-It is very possible that Truckee had 7 years where they did not win a game.
-So, far I have not had heard from anyone who remembers actual season wins and losses.
-It would be great to find old news paper clippings that someone has been holding on to.
-Regardless the 66 season was filled with disappoint once again.
+that Truckee had at least 2 seasons in the 60’s when they did not win a game and there’s a good chance that it’s actually 3 seasons.
+None of those seasons were not consecutive.
+My research shows that Truckee was 0-9 in 1960, 0-8 in 1966, and 0-8 in 1969.
+Years in question would be 1960, 1961(1-6), and 1969.
+Truckee had 7 years where they had losing seasons and that’s a fact.
+It would be great to find old newspaper clippings that someone has been holding on to.
+(Recently I received newspaper clippings with scores and season standings from the Auburn Journal) Regardless the 66 season was filled with disappoint once again.
 Based on these comments from Head coach Prida the team most likely did not win a game:

 Every season of every team has moments, memories, and stories to be told.
 But then their are seasons and teams that have just a little bit more to them than a story.
 So, when I really started digging into the Truckee Wolverines of the 60’s it became very clear that the story of this decade was the 1967 football team.
 There is very little, again, in the yearbooks about this season.
 But there are witnesses around to tell their story and one of those witnesses was the head coach of the 67 Wolverines Dale Landon.
 Dale Landon was hired after another dismal season, and became Truckee’s 8th coach and the 5th coach for the Wolverines in he 60’s.
 The Wolverines are coming off Back to Back seasons of not winning a game.
 Also going into the 67 football season, Truckee had only won 7 games to this point in the whole decade of the 60’s.
 I like to call the 60’s the Dark Ages for the Football program.
 The 60’s have had the least amount of information in the yearbooks and theWolverines produced the least amount of wins.
 I have talked to 3 players from the 60’s and they have struggled to come up with details.
 Though they have had some great stories.
 But in every Dark Age emerges the light and this 1967 team is that light for the decade.